-One 230 Ah deep-cyle battery is close to the inverter (next to the bow thrust-er) and a second 120Ah domestic one is placed next to the starter battery.
-The bowthruster has its own 120Ah battery which can be coupled if needed.
+Two 230 Ah deep-cyle batteries are close to the inverter (next to the bow thrust-er) The bowthruster still has its own 120Ah battery for the moment and can be coupled if needed.
 While using the combined Victron inverter/charger as an inverter, I switch off the "charging of the starter battery" mode to prevent the starter battery from being charged from the domestic batteries.
 The jumper that you have to place for this in the device I have replaced by a switch on the outside.
 In addition to the inverter/charger shown, there are plenty of other brands and types with newer technology and different powers and prices.
 The prices of some inverters (without a charger) start around 200 Euro.
 We recently bought one with a capacity of 2500 W and efficiency of 94% Another point with induction cooking is that the cooking pots must be suitable for it.
 An magnet should stick to the bottom of the suitable pans and/ or the pans should have a pictogram with a spiral.